pdetective/estim-arduino/README.md

    a gradual rise in current.
 If there's a huge spike from standby to 2A, then something is wrong.
 If there's no current rise at all, then that's also a problem.
+4. Tap the outputs together briefly before connecting them to you.
+This isn't a safety issue, it just makes sure there's no stored energy in the output isolation capacitors.

 The Software